What is this review?

 The LGBCE held two public consultations on the new proposals for NKDC and published their Final Recommendations in January 2021, which were approved by Parliament on 17 September 2021.
 To see details on the review, reports, maps and final decisions please visit the North Kesteven page on the LGBCE website.

-This review is needed because there are several wards in North Kesteven which have too many or too few electors per councillor than the average for the council as a whole.
-The review will look to fix this and improve voter equality in local elections.
-There are currently 34% of wards with a variance +/- 10% from the average electorate for the District, two wards have an electoral imbalance of over 20% and one ward has an electorate variance of -30%.
+Several wards in North Kesteven had too many or too few electors per councillor than the average for the Council as a whole.
+There were 34% of wards with a variance +/- 10% from the average electorate for the District, two wards had an electoral imbalance of over 20% and one ward had an electorate variance of -30%.